 - The economic assumptions are developed for each asset class and for key economic parameters based on a combination of past experience, current economic environment and a reasonable range of future expectations.
 These assumptions are reviewed annually and updated as required.
 They are also subject to approval by the Superintendent.
-These assumptions are found in Appendix C. - For purposes of this report, the NBPSPP's contributing member population is assumed to reduce by 1.25% for the first year and remain stable in each subsequent year of the projection period.
-As such, departures from the Plan, for any reason, are assumed to be replaced by the number of new entrants required to respect the said goals that the overall contributing member population reduces by 1.25% for the first year, and remains stable in each subsequent year of the projection period.
+These assumptions are found in Appendix C. - For purposes of this report, the NBPSPP's contributing member population is assumed to remain stable in each year of the projection period.
+As such, departures from the Plan, for any reason, are assumed to be replaced by the same number of new entrants such that the overall contributing member population remains stable in each year of the projection period.
 The new entrant population reflects the profile of new plan members expected in the future based on Plan experience.
 The profile of new entrants used for this analysis is found under Table 1.9 in Section 1 of this report.

-The risk management goals were tested as at January 1, 2017, effective date of this report.
+The risk management goals were tested as at January 1, 2018, effective date of this report.
 The results of these tests combined with the results of the funding policy actuarial valuation at the same date will determine the actions the Board of Trustees is required to take, or can consider, under the terms of the Funding Policy.